Mespirenone

-Mespirenone (INN) (developmental code name ZK-94679), also known as Δ1-15β,16β-methylenespironolactone, is a steroidal antimineralocorticoid of the spirolactone group related to spironolactone that was never marketed.
+Mespirenone (INN; developmental code ZK-94679; also known as Δ1-15β,16β-methylenespironolactone) is a steroidal antimineralocorticoid of the spirolactone group related to spironolactone that was never marketed.
 Animal research found that it was 3.3-fold more potent as an antimineralocorticoid relative to spironolactone.
 In addition to its antimineralocorticoid properties, mespirenone is also a progestogen, antigonadotropin, and antiandrogen.
 It is 2- to 3-fold as potent as spironolactone as a progestogen and antigonadotropin but its antiandrogenic activity is markedly reduced and weak (though still of significance) in comparison.
 Mespirenone is also a potent and specific enzyme inhibitor of 18-hydroxylase and thus of mineralocorticoid biosynthesis.
 The drug was under development by Schering (now Bayer Schering Pharma) and reached phase II clinical trials but was discontinued in 1989.